Nevada Policy’s Opinions on 2023 Bills

 AB5: Local Government Unfunded Liabilities Studies

 Why We Support It: The legislature constantly passes unfunded burdens to local governments without account of how to pay for them, which inevitably leads to either local government debt or higher taxes.
-Conducting a study that collects all the information on unfunded mandates towards local governments will help drive transparency and a roadmap to address overspending.
+Conducting a study that collects all the information on unfunded mandates towards local governments will help drive transparency and create a roadmap to address overspending.

 AB6: Expansion of Patient Protection Commission Powers and Duties

-Why We Oppose It: Government interference into the healthcare market has gotten us to where we are today.
+Why We Oppose It: Government interference in the healthcare market has gotten us where we are today.
 This legislation and the Orwellian-named Patient Protection Commission will do little to help control the cost of healthcare and much to continue to prevent a cost-effective and efficient patient-centered market to form that provides quality healthcare with great access to all Nevadans.

 AB10: Expansion of Tax-Increment Financing